Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Phenomenological implications

 An important characteristic of the SFOEWPT in this benchmark plane (in regions \textbf{C} and \textbf{D}) is that the transition along the singlet field direction starts from a negative value of $v_S$.
-To better visualise this, we display in \cref{pot1} the temperature-dependent effective potential at the nucleation temperature, $V_\text{eff}(T_n)$, for a specific benchmark point with an observable SNR$\;>10$ and $T_n=68\gev$ taken from benchmark plane 1.
+To better visualise this, we display in \cref{pot1} the temperature-dependent effective potential at the nucleation temperature, $V_\text{eff}(T_n)$, for a specific benchmark point with an observable SNR$\;>10$ and $T_n=68\gev$.
+This point, while not being located directly in benchmark plane~1, features a SFOEWPT driven by the singlet field, with qualitatively the same behaviour as points in the benchmark plane.
 Because of the negative value of the singlet VEV at the moment of the transition, there is a large difference between the initial and final values of $v_S$.
 Another important effect of the negative initial value of the singlet VEV is that it delays the phase transition, thereby lowering the nucleation temperature.
 This can be observed in the illustration of case \textbf{D} in \cref{thermalhistories}: one sees that at high temperatures the initial singlet phase is far from the final phase and gradually approaches as the temperature decreases.
 Starting from a larger negative $v_S$ therefore yields a lower $T_n$, and in turn a stronger phase transition.